 ¶ 209.
-It shall be the duty of each preacher in charge of a circuit to raise for general missionary purposes, by public collections or otherwise, a sum not less than twenty-five cents per annum for every member in full connection, to be forwarded to the treasurer of the general missionary board.
+It shall be the duty of each preacher in charge of a circuit to raise for general missionary purposes, by public collection or otherwise, a sum not less than 15 cents per annum, for every member in full connection, to be forwarded to the Treasurer of the General Missionary Board.

-¶ 210.
-Each Annual Conference shall have charge of all missions within its bounds.
-It shall have power to employ missionaries to labor within its bounds, who, with the concurrence of the President and Dis. trict Chairman, shall be authorized to establish new Societies where the interests of the cause of God require.
+¶210.
+Each Annual Conference may organize a conference missionary society, which shall have charge of all missions within its bounds.
+It shall have power to employ missionaries to labor within its bounds, who with the concurrence of the President and stationing chairmen, shall be authorized to establish new societies where the interests of the cause of God require, provided that it makes provision and be responsible for the support of all the missionaries which it employs.